Natasha Kai: Sky Blue FC

-United Women's Soccer

 Los Angeles Galaxy OC

 Kai joined LA Galaxy Orange County, a team in the United Women's Soccer league, in 2019.
 Her first appearance was on June 30, 2019.
 She scored a goal for the team in its 2019 UWS playoffs match against the Houston Aces on July 13, 2019.

-International
+International career

 Youth team

 Kai was first brought in with the U.S. U-21 Women's National Team in 2004, and was the leading scorer in the team with 12 goals, including six in international matches.
 She helped lead the U-21s to the Nordic Cup title in Iceland, scoring three goals in the tournament including two against Germany.
 She injured her shoulder in her final college game of 2004, then re-injured it again in her first U-21 camp of 2005, necessitating surgery, and did not get called into an U-21 camp until January 2006.

 Senior team

-Kai started her first training camp with the full United States Women's National Soccer Team in February 2006.
-She made her full Women's National Team debut at the 2006 Algarve Cup in Portugal, scoring in her first two games against Denmark and France, as a substitute.
+Kai started her first training camp with the senior United States Women's National Team in February 2006.
+She made her WNT debut as a substitute at the 2006 Algarve Cup in Portugal, scoring in her first two games against Denmark and France.
 She became just the fourth player in U.S. WNT history to score in her first two caps.

 Kai scored four goals in her first seven WNT matches, including the winner in a 1–0 victory over Japan on May 9, 2006.
-She went on to become the first-ever player from Hawaii to play for the full Women's National Team and to make a Women's World Cup Team.
+She went on to become the first-ever player from Hawaii, and first with native Hawaiian heritage, to play for the full Women's National Team and to make a Women's World Cup Team.
 She played in 17 games during her first year on the National Team, starting in four matches.
 She scored six goals, two of them in the 2006 Algarve Cup.
 She also scored against Japan, Ireland, Canada and Australia.
 Her goal against the Matildas came in a 2–0 win at the Peace Cup in South Korea.

 In 2007, Kai played in seven games heading into the final pre-Women's World Cup match, starting in four.
 She had two assists and one goal that came in a 2–0 win over China at the Four Nations Tournament to give USA the tournament title.
 She was one of the final three players chosen to the 2007 U.S. Women's World Cup Team.

 At the 2008 Summer Olympics in Beijing, Kai scored the winning goal in overtime to lead the U.S. past Canada in the quarterfinal round.

 Kai last played for the U.S. on March 11, 2009 against Sweden.
 She has not been selected for national team duty since having major shoulder surgery in the fall of 2009.